Skip to main content

 }

-Do you remember that we also used $ in Composing widgets?
-For example, rdl!{ $row { ... } } or @$row { ... }, this is not a reference to state data.
-Because rdl! gives it a different semantics -- declare the parent widget through a variable.
+Remember we also used $ in Composing Widgets?
+For example, rdl!{ $btn { ... } } or @ $btn { ... }.
+This is not a reference to state data, as rdl! assigns a different semantic meaning to it — creating a parent widget using a variable declaration.

-No matter @ or $, they should first follow the semantics of the macro they are in, and then as a syntactic sugar of Ribir.
-When we use @ or $ in a macro that is not provided by Ribir, they no longer be a syntactic sugar of Ribir, because the external macro may use them with special semantics.
-For example:
+Whether it's @ or $, they should first follow the semantics of the macro they are in, and then be considered as Ribir's syntactic sugar.
+When using @ or $ inside an external macro, they no longer act as Ribir's syntactic sugar, as the external macro likely gives them special meanings.

 use ribir::prelude::*;